JiekaiLab/STED-EC/README.md

 # STED-EC
-This GitHub repository contains the reproduction of key figures from the article "A Single-Cell Time-Series Atlas of Endothelial Cell Embryonic Development".
+This GitHub repo provides reproduction code for key figures from "A Single-Cell Time-Series Atlas of Endothelial Cell Embryonic Development".
+The gene expression data (in .h5ad format) is available in the figshare repository.